-7.2 During the project a full update of the scientific state of the art and IP positions has been generated in collaboration with all partners.
+During the project a full update of the scientific state of the art and IP positions has been generated in collaboration with all partners.
 A mechanism to safeguard against accidental disclosure of valuable IP has been implemented.

-During the SPLASH two patents have been published by Furanix Technologies BV, a daughter company of Avantium Holding BV: The exploitable results of SPLASH for Avantium are the exploitation of the patent WO 2015/133902 A1 "A process for the catalyzed conversion of Psicose into 5HMF or an alkylether thereof" and the second patent "Process for the preparation of a fructose-rich solution from a solid composition comprising fructose and glucose project the project website will be available for 5 five years for all partners of SPLASH as well as for the public.
+A cloud storage database was developed as well as a website (www.eu-splash.eu).
+After the end of the project website will be available for 5 five years for all partners of SPLASH as well as for the public.
 In the period January 2013 till 3 February 2017 the total amount of page views is about 27,300.
 This is comparable with websites of e.g. the EU-project MIRACLES.
 Most of the visitors came from Germany, The Netherlands and USA.
 The most visited pages were the start page (12,600 clicks) of SPLASH and the page of the consortium (3,900).